nhayward/revpit/user/pages/02.editors/hannah-kate-kelley/bio.md

 I am not currently accepting non-fiction, creative nonfiction, memoir, poetry, or children's stories younger than MG.

 I read widely, and my clients' manuscripts reflect that.
-Some of my favorite subgenres include (but are not limited to) Gothic horror in non-Western or atypical settings, queer anything, nail-biting domestic thrillers and literary fiction, steamy New Adult romance, epic historical fantasies, and dystopian adventures reminiscent of the 2010s.
+Some of my favorite subgenres include (but are not limited to) Gothic horror in non-Western or atypical settings, queer anything, nail-biting domestic thrillers and literary fiction, steamy and smart New Adult romance, epic historical fantasies, and dystopian adventures reminiscent of the 2010s.

+This year, I am giving preference to YA fantasy that has unique worldbuilding and a powerful protagonist character arc.

 A few of my favorite titles include:

+* THE GUEST by Emma Cline
+* BIG FAN by Alexandra Romanoff
+* YELLOWFACE by RF Kuang
+* THE HACIENDA by Isabel Cañas
+* THE FIFTH SEASON by NK Jemisin
+* A CRUEL PRINCE by Holly Black
+* ONE DARK WINDOW by Rachel Gillig
+* THE VASTER WILDS by Lauren Groff
 * anything by Tamora Pierce
-* CIRCE by Madeline Miller
-* FOURTH WING by Rebecca Yarros
-* JANE EYRE by Charlotte Brontë
-* MEXICAN GOTHIC by Silvia Moreno-Garcia
-* RED, WHITE & ROYAL BLUE by Casey McQuiston
-* SUCH A FUN AGE by Kiley Reid
-* TWILIGHT by Stephanie Meyer
-* YELLOWFACE by R. F. Kuang

 I am actively seeking stories written by women, queer, trans, POC, disabled, and neurodivergent writers.